Chart Color Schemes

 Brookfield features high concentrations of family households, with a fairly typical median household size

-Family households compose 86.7% of all households, including 50.0% couples with children, 30.8% couples without children, and 5.8% single parent families.
-Non-family households account for the remaining 13.3%, with lone person households at 12.4% and group households comprising 0.8%.
+Family households constitute 86.7% of all households, including 50.0% couples with children, 30.8% couples without children, and 5.8% single parent families.
+Non-family households account for the remaining 13.3%, with lone person households at 12.4% and group households comprising 0.8% of the total.
 The median household size is 3.0 people, aligning with the Greater Brisbane average.

 Frequently Asked Questions - Households